-Members of the College Community may also anonymously report criminal incidents.
+Members of the University Community may also anonymously report criminal incidents.
 All confidential and anonymous reports of crime are included in the annual statistical report.

-Confidential Incident Reporting 2014 lk
+Confidential Incident Reporting 2016 lk

-If you are the victim of a crime and do not want to pursue action within the Centenary College System or the criminal justice system, you may still want to consider making a confidential report.
-With your permission, the Assistant Dean of Students or the Dean of Students can file a report on the details of the incident without revealing your identity.
+If you are the victim of a crime and do not want to pursue action within the Centenary University System or the criminal justice system, you may still want to consider making a confidential report.
+With your permission, the Office of Student Life can file a report on the details of the incident without revealing your identity unless there is an imminent threat to self or others.
 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
-With such information, Centenary College can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
-Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution
+With such information, Centenary University can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
+Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution.